Daneil98/Blog-Backend/README.md

-# Blog-Backend
-This is a simple blog app that allows users read articles, comment on articles, share articles via email, I made use of paginators, template inheritance, tagging system
+A blog web application that enables visitors to freely read articles, express their thoughts through comments, and share content.
+The webpages are augmented with tags and paginators to enhance the overall user experience.